NativeScript/nativescript-cli/docs/man_pages/project/testing/deploy.md

 ### Options<% if(isMacOS) { %> for Android<% } %>
 * `--device` - Deploys the project on the specified connected physical or virtual device.
 * `--release` - If set, produces a release build.
 Otherwise, produces a debug build.
-When the `--key-store-*` options are specified, produces a signed release build.
+When set, you must also specify the `--key-store-*` options.
 * `--key-store-path` - Specifies the file path to the keystore file (P12) which you want to use to code sign your APK.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.
 * `--key-store-password` - Provides the password for the keystore file specified with `--key-store-path`.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.
 * `--key-store-alias` - Provides the alias for the keystore file specified with `--key-store-path`.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.